Jeff and Toby Herr Fellowship Dr. Volha Bartash

 Dr. Volha Bartash received her PhD in anthropology from the K. Krapiva Institute of Study of Arts, Ethnography, and Folklore at the National Academy of Sciences of Belarus (Belarus) in 2011.
 Dr. Bartash’s dissertation is titled Family Relationships and Social Organization of Roma in Belarus in the Second Half of the 20th – the Beginning of the 21st Century.

-While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies Dr. Bartash will be working on her project, “Family Memories as Sources for Holocaust Studies: Daily Life and Survival Practices of the Roma in Belarusian-Lithuanian Border Region under National Socialist Occupation.”
+While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies Dr. Bartash conducted research on her project, “Family Memories as Sources for Holocaust Studies: Daily Life and Survival Practices of the Roma in Belarusian-Lithuanian Border Region under National Socialist Occupation.”

 Dr. Bartash speaks Belarusian and Russian natively, English fluently, and possesses skills in German, Polish, Romani, and French.